meltjh/nas-app3/README.md

 <img src="https://github.com/meltjh/nas-app3/raw/master/doc/add.png" width="250">

-The list with bookmarked movies/series can be seen in the Bookmarks tab.
+The list with bookmarked movies/series and their ratings can be seen in the Bookmarks tab.
 Again, it is possible to see more details by tapping on a movie/series.

 <img src="https://github.com/meltjh/nas-app3/raw/master/doc/bookmarks.png" width="250">